MohamedMohana/my_cv/content/post/The History of Artificial Intelligence/index.md

 ## The Machine Learning Revolution: 1990s-2000s

-n the 1990s and 2000s, there was a resurgence of interest in AI, driven in large part by advances in machine learning.
+In the 1990s and 2000s, there was a resurgence of interest in AI, driven in large part by advances in machine learning.
 Machine learning is a subset of AI that involves the use of algorithms to automatically improve the performance of a system based on data.

 One of the key developments in machine learning was the advent of neural networks, which are modeled after the structure of the human brain and are capable of learning and adapting based on data inputs.
 This technology has been used to create systems that can recognize patterns and make decisions based on that information, leading to significant advances in fields such as image and speech recognition.